The Problem with Traditional Lead Gen

 Using SERP APIs, LIZZY generates search queries and retrieves relevant company listings.
 She doesn't just search once — she generates multiple query variations to maximize coverage.

-Every company gets scored against your ideal customer profile.
-The scoring model considers:
+Every company gets scored against your ideal customer profile across six dimensions:

-• Tech stack alignment — do they use the tools you integrate with?
+- Tech alignment — do they use the tools you integrate with?

-• Engagement potential — how likely are they to need your product?
+- Engagement likelihood — how likely they are to respond

 5. People Enrichment

-Once a company is qualified, LeadScoutr pulls decision-maker profiles from People Data Labs.
+Once a company is qualified, LeadScoutr pulls decision-maker profiles from verified data providers.
 Names, job titles, verified email addresses, and LinkedIn URLs — everything you need to start outreach.

 The Stack